trixirt/rocFFT/docs/design/buffer_assignment.rst

   root plan itself, depending on if it's R2C or C2R, IP or OP, which gives us the explicit length of in/out buffer size.

+Since the exhaustive search is a depth-first-search, so when we go back to the upper nodes and proceed to another branch, the node-vs-buffer-test in the deeper nodes could be repeated, so we can put the test results in a cache to make a slight optimization.

 Fusions
 ^^^^^^^